scious/documentation/docs/scious-search/latest.md

 - `Result type`
 - `Fields to search`

 and finally displaying the visual element's `Search Results` in a repeating group.
-We're actively creating a demo like the ones above to demonstrate this **as you read this** and will update this section to better illustrate this soon.
+We're actively creating a demo like the ones above to demonstrate this and will update this section to better illustrate this soon.
 In the mean time, check out any of the Scious Search visual elements [from our demo](https://bubble.io/page?version=live&type=page&name=scious-search&id=scious-plugins&tab=tabs-1) to see exactly how this is setup.

-### Filters deep dive
+## Filters deep dive

 This section applies to the following visual elements: